-Every week we show you how to do something quick and cool using built-in OS X utilities such as Terminal, Apple’s command line application.
+Every Monday we show you how to do something quick and cool using built-in OS X utilities such as Terminal, Apple’s command line application.
 These easy hacks can make life better and simpler, and don’t require any knowledge of coding — all you need is a keyboard to type 'em out!

 Navigating the Finder is already pretty easy, but finding the exact path of a folder or file you're currently browsing can be a difficult task unless you're using the Column view in the Finder.
 Fortunately, there are two tricks that will help you determine the browsing path through the Finder, and we'll show you how to use both in this how-to.
 Continue reading to learn more.

 Call it the call before the storm: With iOS 8 inbound on Wednesday and the new iPhone 6 models touching down in stores Friday, it's going to be a long week for many readers.
 So why not kick up your feet and check out the latest Samsung attack on Apple, soak up rumors of a 5K Mac monitor, and check in on how Apple's gift of U2 is doing?
 It's all here in today's Morning Report.

 We're still recovering from a lack of sleep after waking up in the middle of the night in an effort to place a preorder for the iPhone 6 Plus, and it seems we certainly weren't alone.
 In addition to that misadventure, Friday's Morning Report also dishes on new LaCie d2 drives and the ability to upload 10GB files to Microsoft SkyDrive.
 Onward to the news!